getify/You-Dont-Know-JS/scope & closures/ch1.md

 For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

 For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
-To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here.
+To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which is lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here.

 Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
 So, the JS compiler will take the program `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.